SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 * Hover over circles for detailed insights on happiness factors.
 * Hover over the Explore Happiness Factors button for a detailed correlation insight using scatter plots.
 * Side Panel Donut Charts: Hovering over a country's flag in the side panels reveals a donut chart that visually represents key happiness factors, * enhancing your understanding of each country's unique happiness profile.
+* Legend Interaction: Click on the legend categories to filter countries based on happiness score ranges (>7.0, 6.0-7.0, 5.0-6.0, and <5.0).
+This highlights only the selected range on the map, making it easier to analyze regions with similar happiness scores.

 Here’s a link to my working visualization in VizHub (https://vizhub.com/SamyAttia/efae66c35b3847d18a3ce08f3db35fba?mode=embed).
 This shows the heatmap and scatter plot along with country flags for visual clarity and user interaction.